1001bit/overenv/README.md

-# Simple library easily manage environmental variables
+# Simple library made to easily manage environmental variables

-## Import the module into your project:
+Import the module into your project:

 `go get github.com/1001bit/overenv`